 This episode features a short profile of Lou Partlow, who went on to score the first touchdown in NFL history and played for the Triangles through most of their era.
 One interesting tidbit about Partlow is that he could never get the hang of deciphering the play calls.
 A quarterback who played with Partlow later in his career once recalled that he would simply tell Lou which way to run.

 The episode also discusses something that I discovered in my research: Carl Storck’s surgery to alleviate a goiter in 1916.
 Along with information about Storck’s mysterious fatigue during his final year at Stivers High in 1913 (mentioned in an earlier episode), it gives another clue foreshadowing Storck’s later health issues.
-His love of chocolate, which later became legendary, probably didn’t help.
+His love of chocolate and cigars, which later became legendary, probably didn’t help.

 (Note: This transcript may not be identical to the recorded episode.)